Itasca Community College

 - Student activities include academic and career-related clubs, Gay Straight Alliance, American Indian groups, Phi Theta Kappa honor society, Student Ambassadors, Student Senate, and many more student-organized interest groups

 - Student services include career planning, free tutoring, TRIO Student Support Services, and services for students with disabilities.

 - Football, basketball, wrestling and baseball for men and volleyball, basketball and softball for women

 - Intramural sports include volleyball, basketball, dodgeball and flag football

 - There is a nine-hole frisbee golf course on campus

-- If you want to visit Europe, Itasca has an international exchange program with a college in Denmark along with the opportunity for an international travel experience each May.
+- If you want to visit Europe, Itasca has an international exchange program with a college in Denmark along with the opportunity for an international travel experience every Spring Break or May Block.